timdrysdale/gradex-cli/parsesvg/README.md

 ![alt text][status]

 If you are coming here from pdf.gradex.io, then welcome to the developer side of things where all the details are.
 We're working on a user workflow that is a piece of cake, that will automate the fiddly bits.
 Meanwhile, if you like knowing how things work, feel free to take a look around.

+## Installation

+you'll need to have image magick available on the path, so that visual comparisons can be done with compare.

+These are a bit flakey, so sometimes need to be run a couple of times for all the tests to pass.

 ## Context